yt-dlp/yt-dlp/README.md

                                     downloading is finished
     --no-keep-fragments             Delete downloaded fragments after
                                     downloading is finished (default)
-    --buffer-size SIZE              Size of download buffer (e.g. 1024 or 16K) (default is 1024)
+    --buffer-size SIZE              Size of download buffer, e.g. 1024 or 16K (default is 1024)
     --resize-buffer                 The buffer size is automatically resized from an initial value of --buffer-size
                                     (default)
-    --no-resize-buffer              Do not automatically adjust the buffer size --http-chunk-size SIZE          Size of a chunk for chunk-based HTTP downloading (e.g. 10485760 or 10M) (default
+    --no-resize-buffer              Do not automatically adjust the buffer size --http-chunk-size SIZE          Size of a chunk for chunk-based HTTP downloadin, e.g. 10485760 or 10M (default is disabled).
+May be useful for bypassing
-                                    is disabled).
-May be useful for bypassing bandwidth throttling imposed by a webserver
+                                    bandwidth throttling imposed by a webserver
                                     (experimental)
     --playlist-random               Download playlist videos in random order